 - Locate the Settings icon.

-- Once your Nest is finished scanning for local networks, locate your Wi-Fi and, if you have one, put in your password.
+- Once your Nest scans available networks, find your Wi-Fi and, if needed, put in your password.

 3. Does a Nest Thermostat Have a Battery and How Long Does It Last?

-Nest thermostats receive power from your HVAC system, but also have a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, Nest's manufacturer, a Nest Thermostat battery will generally last several months.
-Recharge it with the USB cord that comes included.
+Nest thermostats get the power they need directly from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
+It can be recharged using a USB charger that comes with the Nest.

 4. How to Turn Off a Nest Thermostat

-If you plan on being away for a couple weeks, consider setting your Nest Thermostat to Off mode, though Eco mode would be another option.
-Using Off mode will turn off all of your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.
+If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode would be another option.
+The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting particularly hot or cold.

 To find Off mode on the thermostat: